Categories

 Waterfalls Kravica

-Kravica with its waterfalls is located about an hour from Mostar and is a must-visit place when you are in the area.
-It's really beautiful!
-The water is perfectly clean, cool, and pleasant for swimming.
+Kravica, with its waterfalls, is located about an hour from Mostar and is a must-visit when you are in the area.
+It's wonderful!
+The water is spotless, calm, and pleasant for swimming.
 You can swim behind the waterfall, crawl, and jump from the rocks into the river.
-You can park right at the entrance and walk approx. 100 steps down to the waterfall in about 10 minutes.
+You can park right at the entrance and walk a short distance.
+100 steps down to the waterfall in about 10 minutes.

 Blagaj – a sanctuary in beautiful surroundings

 Try to visit an Islamic temple at the source of the river and take a sip of the sacred river water.
-35 km from Mostar is Blagaj - a small town in which an ancient minaret is hidden among the rocks, just where the river flows out of the mountain.
+35 km from Mostar is Blagaj- a small town where an ancient minaret is hidden among the rocks, and where the river flows out of the mountain.
 It is recommended to visit the National Islamic Monument in this city and take a short boat trip to the grotto under the temple.

-The spring of the Buna River is the largest spring in Europe in terms of water volume
+The spring of the Buna River is the largest in Europe in terms of water volume.

-Počitelj is a town and historical village in Bosnia and Herzegovina.
+Počiteljj is a town and historical village in Bosnia and Herzegovina.
 This is an open-air museum.
 The settlement is located on the left bank of the Neretva River.
 The earliest record of the Follower can be found in the charters of Kings Alfonso V and Frederick III from 1443 to 1449.
-However, the village, according to the assumptions of archaeologists, arose earlier than these documents.
-It is impossible to establish the exact date, but the fortified city, along with the settlements that complement it, was built by the Bosnian king Tvrtko I sometime in the 14th century.
+However, archaeological evidence indicates that the village arose earlier than these documents suggest.
+It is impossible to establish the exact date.
+Still, the fortified city, along with the settlements that complement it, was built by the Bosnian king Tvrtko I sometime in the 14th century.

-Architecturally, the stone-built structures of Pocitelj are a fortified complex, two stages of evolution are evident here: Ottoman and medieval.
-The trekked Ottoman-era bastion townlet of Počitelj is one of the most photo-perfect architectural open-air museums in the country.
+Architecturally, the stone-built structures of Počiteljorm form a fortified field complex; two stages of evolution are evident: Ottoman and medieval.
+The trekked Ottoman-era bastion townlet of Počitelje is amongst the country's photo-perfect architectural open-air museums.
 Topped in a vertical stony amphitheater, it’s a warren of stairways ascending between crumbling stone-roofed huts and pomegranate scrubs.
 The 16m clock tower stays bell-less, as it has been since 1916.
-It is believed that it was erected after 1664.
-It is usual for clock towers in Herzegovina, which appeared under the impact of Mediterranean-Dalmatian architecture.
+It is believed to have been erected after 1664.
+It is common for clock towers in Herzegovina to be influenced by Mediterranean-Dalmatian architecture.

-The prominent Hajji Aliya Mosque was constructed in Počitelj approx in 1564.
-It was renovated in the 17th century by Šišman Ibrahim pasha.
-The domed mosque is famous for its unique acoustics.
-The mosque was repaired in the 1970s, poorly vandalized during the Bosnian War in 1993, and rebuilt again in 2003.
+The famous Hadji Alija Mosque was built in Počitj around 1564.
+It was built in the 17th century by Šišman Ibrahim Pasha.
+The domed mosque is renowned for its unique acoustics.
+The mosque was renovated in the 1970s, desecrated during the Bosnian War in 1993, and restored in 2003.

-Počitelj represents one of the most important and best-preserved architectural complexes within the city walls in the region.
-The city can be compared to some of the famous world heritage sites such as the old cities of Mostar (Bosnia and Herzegovina), Ohrid (North Macedonia), Safranbolu (Turkey), Gjirokastra (Albania).
+Počitelj represents one of Počitelj important and best-preserved architectural complexes within the city walls in the region.
+The city can be compared to famous world heritage sites, such as the old cities of Mostar (Bosnia and Herzegovina), Ohrid (North Macedonia), Safranbolu (Turkey), and Gjirokastra (Albania).

 Mostar

-The story tells to us that Stari Most in Mostar was maintained with steel pins and egg whites, and to this day stays an unusual yet unique design.
+The story tells us that Stari Most in Mostar was built with steel pins and egg whites, and that to this day it remains an unusual yet unique design.

-Mostar is the cultural center of Bosnia and Herzegovina, and if you rent a holiday home in the city, there are many exciting cultural experiences waiting for you.
+Mostar is the cultural center of Bosnia and Herzegovina, and if you rent a holiday home in the city, you'll find many exciting cultural experiences waiting for you.
 The marble bridge across the Neretva River symbolizes the peaceful coexistence of Muslims and Christians.
-The bridge was dismantled during the civil war of the 90s, restored in 2004, and is now on the UNESCO World Heritage List.
+The bridge was dismantled during the 90s civil War, restored in 2004, and is now on the UNESCO World Heritage List.
 While walking around the city, you can, among other things, visit the churches, monasteries, museums, and mosques of Koski Mehmed Pasha.
-You can also visit the Turkish House and Bunakilden in the town of Blagaj, which is close to Mostar.
-Try to enjoy a good atmosphere in Mostar's many cafes while drinking coffee and eating cakes, and remember, that you can dine cheaply in restaurants
+You can also see the Turkish House and Bunakilden in the town of Blagaj, near Mostar.
+Try to enjoy a good atmosphere at Mostar's many cafes while sipping coffee and eating cake, and remember that you can dine cheaply in restaurants.

 Sarajevo

-If you rent a holiday home in Sarajevo, you will live in a beautiful, atmospheric city full of cultural and historical attractions, which at the same time offers beautiful natural surroundings, such as the Miljacka River that runs along the city and the beautiful surrounding Dinaric Alps.
+Suppose you rent a holiday home in Sarajevo.
+In that case, you will live in a beautiful, atmospheric city full of cultural and historical attractions, which at the same time offers gorgeous natural surroundings, such as the Miljacka River that runs through the town and the stunning Dinaric Alps in the surrounding area.
 Having your own holiday home, you can walk, hike or drive at your own pace and, for example, visit one of the main attractions - the bazaar in the old town of Baščaršija.

 Handicrafts of famous local Bosnian chasers who make patterned copper utensils